Gyagr7/Gyagr7.github.io/README.md

 This website is under construction.
-Ceck out my CV.
-I will update on other projects soon.
+Check out my CV.
+I will update you on other projects soon.
 ## About Me

 I am a third-year PhD student at Louisiana State University under Zhiyu Wang.
 I mainly work in Graph Theory, Network Science, and Applications of Machine Learning